 Was it foreseeable that a criminal act would occur?
-Generally speaking, Georgia Law holds that an occupier or owner must keep its premises safe.
+Generally speaking, Georgia law holds that an occupier or owner must keep their premises safe.
 Negligent security claims can exist in:

-These cases are fact specific and the law is evolving in this area of practice due in part to “apportioning damages” between multiple parties.
+These cases are fact specific, and the law is evolving in this area of practice, due in part to “apportioning damages” between multiple parties.
 We represented a client who was attacked and beaten in her hotel room.
-The owners were aware of poor lighting conditions, prior police reports and problem with locks and disregarded these risks until they were held accountable.
-The Courts are looking closely at apportioning damages between criminal, landowner/occupier and the Plaintiff.
-If the Plaintiff disregards their own safety, then the Jury could apportion a part of the damages to Plaintiff, landlord and/or criminal.
+The owners were aware of poor lighting conditions, prior police reports and problem with locks, and disregarded these risks until they were held accountable.
+The courts look closely at apportioning damages between the criminal, the landowner/occupier and the plaintiff.
+If the plaintiff disregards their own safety, then the jury could apportion a part of the damages to the landlord and/or criminal.

 In Georgia, the claims arise from:

 - Pattern of disregarding security alerts

 Call us today